When Is It Emotional Abuse?

 First, let’s talk about what emotional abuse is not.
 It is not emotionally abusive to break up with a partner.
 It is not emotionally abusive to argue with your partner.
 It is not emotionally abusive when someone reacts to what you have done by feeling hurt.
 People react out of their own perceptions, so their reactions do not define your behavior.
 It is also not emotional abuse to speak one’s mind with blunt honesty.
 Perhaps the statement lacks tact, but it is not emotionally abusive.
 Again, just because someone reacts to what has been said with hurt does not mean that one has been emotionally abused.

 It is not emotionally abusive to yell at your partner — although this one can get blurry.
 So let’s stop and talk about it for a moment.
-Everyone yells sometimes.
-Everyone.
-Frankly, I would be more concerned about someone who could ever let himself yell than I am about someone who sometimes raises his voice to higher and louder octaves in order to express his emotions.
-Something that everyone does cannot be considered emotionally abusive.
+Almost everyone yells sometimes.
+Almost everyone.
+Frankly, I would be more concerned about someone who could never let himself yell than I am about someone who sometimes raises his voice to higher and louder octaves in order to express his emotions.

 But screaming at someone hysterically in an emotional verbal assault is considered to be emotional abuse.
 Yelling as the first and only response might also ultimately be called emotionally abusive as well.
 But when a husband and wife, or parent and child, occasionally yell at each other, this is a normal expression of emotion.
 Once the emotion has been expressed, it probably would be a good idea to sit down and talk it out to find a solution to the problem.